 Although there are people who sleep in the log and yearner position most folks sleeping on their side are in the fetal position.
 In fact, statistics show that about 41 percent of all sleepers prefer this safe-feeling position.

 Since this position is significantly curvier than others, pressure relief is vitally important.
-You do not want your shoulders and hips to take the strain every day for an extended amount of time.
-When you sleep on your side, recessed areas between your body and the mattress are formed.
+People do not want their shoulders and hips to take the strain every day for an extended amount of time.
+When people sleep on their side, recessed areas between their body and the mattress are formed.
 These gaps need a mattress that will form a cradle to fill them in.
 This spreads weight more evenly so these pressure points don’t become pained.

 Side sleepers who are not cradled by their mattress at night are prone to soreness, numbness, and localized redness due to aggravated pressure points.
-Additionally, you will be more likely to toss and turn all night, and poor sleep quality affects your health and mood.
-So, although you may have been told in the past that you should think about trying to sleep on your back instead, you really don’t need to.
-You just need a better mattress design.
+Additionally, people will be more likely to toss and turn all night, and poor sleep quality affects their health and mood.
+So, although they may have been told in the past that they should think about trying to sleep on their back instead, people really don’t need to.
+People just need a better mattress design.

 It should come as no surprise that sleeping on your back with your arms at your sides is said to be the best position.
 Doctors have been saying this for a long time.
 In fact, there is a good chance your parents tried to get you to sleep like this and now you may constantly recommend it to your own children.
 The problem with this position is that few people actually find it comfortable.
 Of course, they are likely not using a bed designed for this position.
 It should also be noted that this particular position is strongly associated with snoring and sleep apnea.